 A new Pew Research Center poll from January 4-9 of American views on foreign policy shows that Democratic Party sympathies for Israel are crashing, down ten points in the last 9 months, from 43 percent to 33 percent.
 That’s a 23 percent crash.
 If this was the stock market, Israel would be considered a tanking stock.

-Liberal Democrats now sympathize with Palestinians over Israelis by two-to-one, while Democrats overall are now virtually tied in sympathies for Israel or Palestine, 33 to 31 respectively.
+Liberal Democrats now sympathize with Palestinians over Israelis by three-to-two, while Democrats overall are now virtually tied in sympathies for Israel or Palestine, 33 to 31 respectively.

 While Republicans are overwhelmingly on Israel’s side.
 The gap of 41 points between parties in sympathies, for either Israel or the Palestinians, is at widest since 1978.
 Again, notice the numbers crashing for Israel among Dems:

 Nearly three-quarters of Republicans (74%) say they sympathize more with Israel than the Palestinians…